Hawk Surprises

 Another mothy highlight was finally getting to see the flightless female vapourer moth and not only that, but getting to watch her laying eggs on our garage wall.

-We put up more bee hotels last year and were rewarded with plenty of solitary bee activity.
+More bee hotels went up last year and were rewarded with plenty of solitary bee activity.
 No new species recorded in the garden, but thrilled to finally catch a leaf-cutter bee actually cutting leaves.

 The pond continued to delight and I spent many a happy hour there last year watching the wildlife.
 We got frog spawn in it for the first time and the newts were busy too.
 I would love to get toad spawn, but I gather they tend to be faithful to the ponds they were born in, so we will be lucky to get those – but I live in hope.
 We had plenty of dragonfly and damselfly activity, including home-grown damselflies hatching from the pond.
 Only one new species was spotted – this Blue-tailed Damselfly, bringing our total Odonata species list for the garden to 10.